terapoide/teraDuraMacroChangelog/README.md

 > * Added some information for scripters that may work with me in the same project using ";"
 > * ~~Todo1: Started working on the Sliders thing and i am currently struggling to use its value on other variable (i had never used sliders before)~~
 > * I finnaly understood how Sliders work and how to get the value, it took me 2 hours but i can continue with the Project
+> * Finished GUI
+> * Todo2: Make a Stamina and Health verification based on the slider, and the define where are the marks on the HP bar